367718/camp/ena/README.md

 The `Files` struct provides access to `FilesEntry` elements in an unspecified order via the "Iterator" trait.

 On construction, the specified directory will be walked up to a maximum depth of 5.
-Symlinks will not be followed.
+Symlinks are not supported.

 The "mark" functionality relies on NTFS's Alternate Data Streams feature.